Are you looking for an easy way to manage multiple WordPress sites?

-In this article, we will share the best tools to help you easily manage multiple WordPress sites from one dashboard like a pro.
+In this article, we will share some of the best tools to help you easily manage multiple WordPress sites from one dashboard like a pro.

-Why Use a WordPress Management Tool to Maintain Multiple WordPress Sites?
+Why Use a WordPress Management Tool to Maintain Multiple Sites?

-WordPress management tool makes it easy to manage multiple WordPress sites from a single dashboard.
+WordPress management tools make it easy to manage multiple WordPress websites from a single dashboard.

 You will be able to:

-- Automatically backup your WordPress sites and store it on an offsite location
+- Automatically back up your WordPress sites and store them in an offsite location.

 Managing your sites using a multi-site management tool helps you keep an eye on all your sites without logging into each site separately.

-Whether you are an individual user, freelancer, or an agency, using one of these tools can help you save time while making sure that all your sites are functioning properly.
+Whether you are an individual user, freelancer, blogger, or agency, using one of these tools can help you save time while making sure that all your sites are functioning properly.

 Providing website maintenance services to businesses is also a popular online business idea.
 You can use these WordPress site management tools to help grow your freelance business.

-That being said, let’s take a look at the best tools to easily manage multiple WordPress sites from a single dashboard.
+That being said, let’s look at the best tools to easily manage multiple WordPress sites from a single dashboard.

 InfiniteWP is a powerful WordPress site management tool optimized for agencies, developers, and freelancers.

-You can manage unlimited websites for free.
-However, the free version is limited to managing WordPress plugin, theme, and core updates.
-It also allows you to create on-demand site backups, but you’ll need a paid addon to store them on a remote storage location.
+You can manage unlimited websites.
+However, the free version is limited to managing WordPress plugins, themes, and core updates.
+It also allows you to create on-demand site backups, but you will need a paid addon to store them in a remote storage location.

-The real power of InfiniteWP is unlocked with their premium plan which includes all paid features like: easy website deployment, staging website, migrations, malware scan, uptime monitoring, client reports, managing comments, publish posts and pages, 2 factor authentication, broken link checker, and more.
+The real power of InfiniteWP is unlocked with their premium plan, which includes all paid features like easy website deployments, staging websites, migrations, malware scans, uptime monitoring, client reports, managing comments, publishing posts and pages, 2-factor authentication, a broken link checker, and more.

-They also let you white-label the plugin with your own branding, so your clients see your logo instead of InfiniteWP.
+They also let you white-label the plugin with your own branding so that your clients see your logo instead of InfiniteWP.

-Once setup, you can add websites that you want to manage and then install the InfiniteWP client plugin on those websites.
-This client plugin connects your websites to the InfiniteWP’s admin panel.
+Once set up, you can add websites that you want to manage and then install the InfiniteWP client plugin on those websites.
+This client plugin connects your websites to InfiniteWP’s admin panel.
 This gives you infinite control over the sites you manage.

-The free version allows you to manage WordPress updates from a single dashboard.
-You can also install themes and plugins from WordPress.org or by uploading them manually.
+It allows you to manage WordPress updates from a single dashboard.
+You can also install themes and plugins from WordPress.org or manually upload them.

-Pricing: Paid plans start from $11 per month (billed annually) for 10 sites.
+Pricing: Paid plans start from $69 per year for 5 sites.

 Jetpack is a powerful plugin suite that comes with multiple WordPress site management features.
-You’ll need a WordPress.com account to start using Jetpack.
-(See the difference between WordPress.com vs WordPress.org).
+You will need a WordPress.com account to start using Jetpack.
+(See the difference between WordPress.com vs. WordPress.org).

 The free Jetpack plugin acts as a connector between your website and WordPress.com servers.
-You’ll be using the WordPress.com dashboard to manage all your WordPress sites.
+You will be using the WordPress.com dashboard to manage all your WordPress sites.

-Using the free version you will be able to manage WordPress plugins and core updates across all your websites.
+Using the free version, you can manage WordPress plugins and core updates across all your websites.
 It also comes with downtime monitoring and basic brute force attack protection.

 CMS Commander is a paid WordPress website management tool.
-You’ll manage your websites from the CMS Commander dashboard.
-In order to connect all your websites, you’ll need to install a client plugin on each site.
+You will manage your websites from the CMS Commander dashboard.
+To connect all your websites, you will need to install a client plugin on each site.

-It includes all the usual features like 1-click updates, backup management, 2-factor authentication, basic malware scanner, custom branding, and more.
+It includes 1-click updates, backup management, 2-factor authentication, a basic malware scanner, custom branding, and more.